Katie-Sloan/Python-project/README.md

 The brief

 My brief was to create a shop inventory for a shop keeper to keep track of stock.
+I was required to be able to create and edit products and manufacturers separately.

 Technologies used

 - Python
 - HTML
 - CSS
-- FontAwesome
+- Font Awesome
 - Google Fonts
 - Flask
 - Jinja